Table of Contents

 JLD Bridge System

 Acoustic guitar belly bulge is a common issue that many players face.
-It can be caused by different factors such as humidity, string tension, and even the light bracing of the guitar itself.
+It can be caused by different factors.
+Things such as humidity, string tension, and even the light bracing of the guitar itself.

 How much belly bulge is acceptable on an acoustic guitar?